Wellersburg, Pennsylvania: Demographics

-Of the 84 households 15.5% had children under the age of 18 living with them, 45.2% were married couples living together, 10.7% had a female householder with no husband present, and 38.1% were non-families.
-36.9% of households were one person and 17.9% were one person aged 65 or older.
+Of the eighty-four households that were documented during the census, 15.5% had children who were under the age of eighteen living with them, 45.2% were married couples living together, 10.7% had a female householder with no husband present, and 38.1% were non-families.
+Additionally, 36.9% of households were one-person and 17.9% were one-person households with someone living alone who was aged sixty-five or older.

 The average household size was 2.10 and the average family size was 2.63.

-The age distribution was 15.9% under the age of 18, 6.8% from 18 to 24, 28.4% from 25 to 44, 27.3% from 45 to 64, and 21.6% 65 or older.
-The median age was 44 years.
-For every 100 females there were 83.3 males.
-For every 100 females age 18 and over, there were 87.3 males.
+The age distribution of residents was 15.9% who were under the age of eighteen, 6.8% who were aged eighteen to twenty-four, 28.4% who were aged twenty-five to forty-four, 27.3% who were aged forty-five to sixty-four, and 21.6% who were aged sixty-five or older.
+The median age was forty-four years.

+For every one hundred females, there were 83.3 males.
+For every one hundred females who were aged eighteen or older, there were 87.3 males.